Nil Values / Nillable

-When you create a Copy-All mapping from a nillable source element to a nillable target element, where xsi:nil is set on a source element, MapForce adds the xsi:nil attribute to the target element (for example, <OrderID xsi:nil="true"/>).
+When you create a Copy-All connection from a nillable source element to a nillable target element, where xsi:nil is set on a source element, MapForce adds the xsi:nil attribute to the target element (for example, <OrderID xsi:nil="true"/>).

 To check explicitly whether a source element has the xsi:nil attribute set to true, use the is-xsi-nil function.
-It returns TRUE for nilled elements and FALSE for other nodes.
+It returns true for nilled elements and false for other nodes.

 To substitute a nilled (non-existing) source element value with something specific, use the substitute-missing function.

-•Connecting the exists function to a nilled source element returns TRUE, since the element node actually exists, even if it has no content.
+•Connecting the exists function to a nilled source element returns true, since the element node actually exists, even if it has no content.

 •Using functions that expect simple values (such as multiply and concat) on elements where xsi:nil has been set does not yield a result, as no element content is present and no value can be extracted.
 These functions behave as if the source node did not exist.